-Canon 200D versus Canon T6
+Canon 200D vs T6

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and March 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were announced, respectively, in June 2017 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the T6 provides 17.9 MP.
+The 200D has a resolution of 24 megapixels, whereas the T6 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably larger (15 percent) than the Canon 200D.
 Moreover, the T6 is markedly heavier (7 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the T6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon T7||5.1 in||4.0 in||3.1 in||16.8 oz||500||n||Feb 2018||449|